namespace-Pt/Adon/docs/sources/guides/Quick Start.md

 The file is actually a `.tar.gz` file, and you should untar it wherever you like.
 If you save all the uncompressed files in `/home/user/Data`, you should modify the `data/config/base/_default.yaml` to tell the programme where to find the data by changing `data_root` to `/home/user/Data`.

-Adin defaults to use the efficient `numpy.memmap` to save the tokenzied corpus, which can reduce memory usage and speed up data loading.
+Adon defaults to use the efficient `numpy.memmap` to save the tokenzied corpus, which can reduce memory usage and speed up data loAdong.
 To use this feature, run
 ```bash
 # all the following commands are executed under the src folder
 cd src

 python -m scripts.preprocess ++max_text_length=256 ++max_query_length=64
 ```
 where `max_text_length` and `max_query_length` define the maximum length of the passages/queries respectively.
+The default value of `max_text_length` and `max_query_length` is defined in `data/config/base/MSMARCO-passage.yaml`.

 So far, we have finished all the preperation steps.
 Lets dive in.

 ## Reproducing BM25
-Adin integrates the efficient Lucene searcher from Anserini, which requires JDK11 to work.
+Adon integrates the efficient Lucene searcher from Anserini, which requires JDK11 to work.
 You should first install jdk11 by
 ```bash
 cd /the/path/you/like
 wget https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_linux-x64_bin.tar.gz